Aetrius/Bambulabs-Exporter/README.md

 ---

 ## Step 0: Prereqs
 This project assumes you have a Grafana/Prometheus Setup.
 You would point your Prometheus instance to the (host:9101) endpoint.
 This is not a tutorial on Prometheus / Grafana.
-Click [here](README-FULLSTACK.md) for a full stack that includes Prometheus &  Grafana for this.
+Click [here](README-FULLSTACK.md) for a full stack that includes Prometheus + Grafana + exporter for this.

-This program/container would run on a virtual host, raspberry pi, or a computer that has access to the Bambu printer.
-IT is possible to port forward your printer and host this in AWS or offpremise.
+This program/container would run on a virtual host, raspberry pi, or a computer that has access to the BambuLabs printer.
+IT is possible to port forward your printer and host this in AWS or off-premise.
 - Install Git (only for windows)
 - Install Docker
 - Install Docker-Compose